Embird Embroidery Software

 Embird Embroidery Software Tutorial

 Design Toolbar is located at the left side of the screen (Picture No. 1).
-It contains tools for drawing on the Work Area.
+It contains tools for drawing on the work area.
 Each tool is explained below.

 1. Design Toolbar